 When you take out a loan, there's one thing that you have to be very careful about.
 The thing that you have to be careful about is that, if you leave that employer and you have an outstanding loan, they are going to make you repay that loan within a certain period of time, usually it's 60 days.
 If that is the case, if you don't come up with the money and repay the loan for the 401(k), they count it as an early distribution, you're going to have to pay taxes on that money, depending upon if it's a pre-tax 401(k), and you may have to pay some penalties.
 So, be very careful and do your due diligence on that.

 One of the last ways that you can fund your franchise and pay for the franchise with no money down is to actually use a home equity loan to pay for the business.

 When my wife and I opened up our first location, we were going to need … just over $300,000 in order to get our first location open.
 We had a significant equity in our home at that time and we went ahead and applied for a home equity loan, we secured a $310,000 home equity loan, used that home equity loan to fund the business and to pay for the business.

 About a year or so later, we actually wound up moving, we sold our house, the home equity loan was paid for, paid off, and now we own the franchise in the business completely outright, we don't have any loans on the business.

 And then the last way that you can potentially buy or open a franchise with absolutely no money is to talk to the franchisor.

 Again, it's not about the resources, it's about your resourcefulness.
 So, it never hurts to ask them and to make a pitch if you're truly excited and confident about the opportunity.

 When we opened up our first franchisee location, we were able to become profitable in our second month of being open, and I've created a blueprint that reveals exactly how I did it and how you can do it too.
-Make sure to grab the 7 Step Blueprint to Business Profits in 60 Days.
+Make sure to grab my FREE eBook: "Zero to Profitable Franchise in Less Than 12 Months".